hashicorp/consul/plugin/any/README.md

 ## Name

-*any* - give a minimal response to ANY queries.
+*any* - gives a minimal response to ANY queries.

 ## Description